-incurs costs and perhaps the realization of capital gains, so it is likelier to be driven by new information than an ongoing holding is.
-One of our main findings is that the average mutual fund displays stock-picking skill in that the subsequent earnings announcement returns on its weight-increasing stocks are significantly higher than those on its weight-decreasing stocks.
-The difference is about 10 basis points (bp) over the 3-day window around the quarterly announcement, or, multiplying by 4, about 38 annualized bp.
+We begin the analysis by tabulating the earnings announcement returns realized by fund holdings, but as mentioned above our main results involve fund trades.
+Studying trades allows one to difference away unobserved risk premia by comparing the subsequent performance of stocks that funds buy with those they sell, thus reducing Fama's (1970) joint hypothesis problem.
+Further, trading incurs costs and perhaps the realization of capital gains, so it is likelier to be driven by new information than an ongoing holding.
+One of our main findings is that the average mutual fund displays stock-picking skill in that the subsequent earnings announcement returns on its weight-increasing stocks is significantly higher than those on its weight-decreasing stocks.
+The difference is about 10 basis points over the three-day window around the quarterly announcement, or, multiplying by four, about 38 annualized basis points.
 We also benchmark a stock's announcement returns against those earned by stocks with similar characteristics in that calendar quarter.
-The results are not much diminished, with the advantage of buys relative to sells falling to 9 bp and 34 bp, respectively.
+The results are not much diminished, with the advantage of buys relative to sells falling to 9 and 34 basis points, respectively.
 This gap reflects skill in both buying and selling: Stocks bought by the average fund earn significantly higher subsequent announcement returns than matching stocks, while stocks sold earn lower returns than matching stocks.

 There are interesting differences in performance across funds and across time.
 Fund performance measured using earnings announcement returns tends to persist over time, and funds that do well are more likely to have a growth-oriented style.
 These patterns tend to match those from long-horizon studies of fund performance, supporting the view that they reflect information-based trading.
-We also consider the impact of SEC Regulation Fair Disclosure, which since October 2000 has banned the selective disclosure of corporate information to a preferred set of investors.
-After the issuance of this regulation, funds have been less successful in terms of the earnings announcement returns of their trades, although the performance of their holdings shows no clear trend.
+We also consider the impact of Regulation Fair Disclosure, which since October 2000 has banned the selective disclosure of corporate information to a preferred set of investors.
+After this regulation, funds have been less successful in terms of the earnings announcement returns of their trades, although the performance of their holdings shows no clear trend.

-These results support and extend the evidence of Chen et al. (2000) and others that fund trades are made with an element of skill.
+These results support and extend the evidence of Chen et al. and others that fund trades are made with an element of skill.
 In addition, they strongly suggest that trading skill derives in part from skill at forecasting earnings fundamentals.
 To confirm this link, we test whether trades by mutual funds forecast quarterly earnings per share (EPS) surprises of the underlying stocks.
 They do.
-In 22 of the 22 years in our sample of EPS surprise data, the EPS surprise of stocks that funds are buying exceeds the EPS surprise of stocks that funds are selling.
-When put beside the results from returns, it seems very clear that some portion of the abnormal returns from fund trades identified in prior work can be attributed to skill at forecasting fundamentals.
+In 22 out of the 22 years in our sample of EPS surprise data, the EPS surprise of stocks that funds are buying exceeds the EPS surprise of stocks that funds are selling.
+Put beside the results from returns, it seems very clear that some portion of the abnormal returns from fund trades identified in prior work can be attributed to skill at forecasting fundamentals.
 The last question we address is one of economic significance.
-We ask whether the abnormal returns to trading around earnings announcements represent a disproportionate share of the estimated total abnormal returns earned by stocks that funds trade.
+We ask whether the abnormal returns to trading around earnings announcements represents a disproportionate share of the estimated total abnormal returns earned by stocks that funds trade.
 Our analysis suggests that it does.
-The point estimates are that earnings announcement returns constitute between 18% and 51% of the total abnormal returns earned by stocks that funds trade.
-Or, expressed differently, earnings announcement days are roughly 4-10 times more important than typical days in terms of their contribution to the abnormal performance of stocks traded by mutual funds.
+The point estimates are that earnings announcement returns constitute between 18% and 51% of the total abnormal return earned by stocks that funds trade.
+Or, expressed differently, earnings announcement days are roughly four to ten times more important than typical days in terms of their contribution to the abnormal performance of stocks traded by mutual funds.